MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-a-component-inf-file.md

 You can specify the [**AddSoftware** directive](inf-addsoftware-directive.md) one or more times.

+>[!NOTE]
-**Please note that if the AddSoftware directive being called is of Type 2, there is no need for a neither a Component INF nor an Extension INF, the directive can be called from any INF succesfully.
-For an AddSoftware directive of Type 1, a Component INF that is called from an Extension INF is needed.**
+>When using a value of 2, you do not need a Component INF or Extension INF.
+The directive can be called from any INF successfully.
+For an AddSoftware directive of Type 1, a Component INF that is called from an Extension INF is needed.

 Additionally, any INF (component or not) matching on a software component device: